-3. (Optional) Issue a Zowe CLI command to test that you can access z/OSMF.
+3. (Optional) Issue a Zowe CLI command to test access to z/OSMF.

-Example: List all data sets under your user ID:
+For example, list all data sets under your user ID by entering your information in the following example command:

-A list of data sets is returned.
-You successfully configured Zowe CLI to access a z/OSMF instance.
+A list of data sets is returned, indicating Zowe CLI is successfully configured to access a z/OSMF instance.

 If the CLI returns an error message, verify that you have access to the target system.
-Examine your configuration files in a text editor to verify that the information you entered is correct.
+Examine the configuration files in a text editor to check that the entered information is correct.

-Important: After the configuration files are in place (either by using the zowe config init command or by manually creating the files), the now-deprecated zowe profiles commands no longer function.
-Zowe CLI returns errors when you attempt to use deprecated profile commands.
+Important: After the configuration file is in place (by using either the zowe config init command or a file provided by a system administrator), the zowe profiles commands used in Zowe v1 no longer function.
+Zowe CLI returns errors when deprecated profile commands are issued.